RamiHaf/MTF_data_set/README.md

 Moreover, we also made available all the trained models we evaluated on the MTF data set.
 Since these models provide baseline results for the different tasks supported by the data set, by releasing them we aim at facilitating future investigations conducted on this data set. https://drive.google.com/drive/folders/1M0vKn2AeKNj-Ta0M6VHNHHznJYbLobtU?usp=sharing

+The large MTF dataset which containig the auto processed data, without the manual processing the available via this following like: https://drive.google.com/drive/folders/19ioHfoFTaabcdAei-y0nRLVmej3PrekS?usp=sharing

 The second version of the data set for single tasks and the trained models are available on Google Drive through the following link: https://drive.google.com/drive/folders/1FCSCaBMkGZ6GFcOHmfbFGPcgucRaeCrf?usp=sharing.